-1 Q. when ${\tt I}$ think he accepted from me that there was a bit 2 of a stocktaking going on as to where things stood and 3 what the implications of that were.
-4 A. Yes.
-5 Q. And that's when he meets, for the first time, Claire's 6 mother.
-His view at that stage is that he thinks 7 there's still non-convulsive status epilepticus.
-It's 8 not entirely sure why she hasn't responded better to the 9 amount of anticonvulsants, although some children don't.
-10 He feels that the encephalitis is likely to be slightly 11 more of a problem than he thought it was before, and 12 he's got a regime for that.
-He thinks that she is 13 unwell, but he thinks he's got a plan, and he expects 14 her to respond and recover.
-And what then, in those 15 circumstances, should he be communicating to the mother?
-16 A. Well, I think he should be communicating that.
-I think 17 that we are caught up a little bit with where does the 18 CT scan stand in this argument as well because a CT scan 19 would be a pretty regular part or an MRI scan of 20 the assessment of a child who has encephalitis.
-So that 21 would be one aspect of what would be planned to be done.
-22 I know that it was planned to be done the following day.
-23 Q. That presumably was what he would say to them: if she 24 doesn't wake up, we'll do one tomorrow?
-25 7 Was but in fact our dan't only on that fact from an
+- Q. -- when I think he accepted from me that there was a bit - of a stocktaking going on as to where things stood and - what the implications of that were. - 4 A. Yes.

+- Q. And that's when he meets, for the first time, Claire's - mother.
+His view at that stage is that he thinks - there's still non-convulsive status epilepticus.
+It's - not entirely sure why she hasn't responded better to the - amount of anticonvulsants, although some children don't. - 10 He feels that the encephalitis is likely to be slightly more of a problem than he thought it was before, and 11 - 12 he's got a regime for that.
+He thinks that she is - 13 unwell, but he thinks he's got a plan, and he expects - her to respond and recover.
+And what then, in those 14 - circumstances, should be communicating to the mother?
+15 - 16 A Well I think he should be communicating that I think that we are caught up a little bit with where does the - CT scan stand in this argument as well because a CT scan 18 - 19 would be a pretty regular part -- or an MRI scan -- of - 20 the assessment of a child who has encephalitis.
+So that - 21 would be one aspect of what would be planned to be done. - I know that it was planned to be done the following day.
+Q. That presumably was what he would say to them: if she 23 - 24 doesn't wake up, we'll do one tomorrow? - A. Yes, but in fact you don't wake up that fast from an